 Tuberous sclerosis or tuberous sclerosis complex (TSC) is a genetic disorder that is characterised by hamartomas in many organs, but particularly the skin, brain, eye, kidney and heart.
-Hamartomas are non-cancerous malformations composed of overgrowth of the cells and tissues that normally occur in the affected area and include naevi (birthmarks).
+Hamartomas are non-cancerous malformations composed of an overgrowth of the cells and tissues that normally occur in the affected area and include naevi (birthmarks).
 Tuberous sclerosis is also known as epiloia.

 What causes tuberous sclerosis and who gets it?

 Tuberous sclerosis is a genetic disorder due to a mutation in one of two genes:

 - TSC1, which produces a protein called hamartin (10–30% of cases)